If you really want to see what your brand new 4K telly and AV system is capable of, it seems only correct to get the best tool for the job.

 John Wick: Chapter Two

-We'd argue that while the original John Wick is a better film, Chapter Two is a more entertaining one, expanding the series' mythos in fun ways.
+We'd argue that while the original John Wick is a better film, Chapter Two is the more entertaining.
+It expands the series' mythos in fun ways.

-The disc produces a detailed image that's a good test for colours.
-The Atmos track is enjoyable, adding both height and proving to be adept with small scale dynamics.
+The disc produces a detailed image that's a good test for colours and black depth.
+The Atmos track is enjoyable, adding appreciable height and proving to be adept with small-scale dynamics.

 It's an entertaining 4K HDR effort that once again shows that Keanu Reeves is not a man to be messed with.